-- I) Enrichments in fluid soluble trace elements (K, Rb, Cs, Ba, Pb, Sr, LREE ) as compared with MORB. - II) Be and Th are relatively enriched in arc basalts, but believed to be relatively insoluble in H2O-rich fluids that suggest sediment melting. - III) Depleted in high field strength elements (Ta, Nb, Zr, Ti) - IV) Mostly basaltic to basaltic andesite in composition.

-V) Sr and Nd isotopic ratios are highly variable ranging from MORB to highly enriched compositions (Fig. 1.9)
+- Enrichments in fluid mobile trace elements (K, Rb, Cs, Ba, Pb, Sr, and LREE) as compared with MORB (Fig. 1.8). - II) Be and Th are relatively enriched in arc basalts, but believed to be relatively insoluble in H2O-rich fluids that suggest sediment melting. - III) Depleted in high field strength elements (Ta, Nb, Zr, Ti) (Fig. 1.8). - IV) Mostly basaltic to basaltic andesite in composition. - V) Sr and Nd isotopic ratios are highly variable ranging from MORB to highly enriched compositions (Fig. 1.9).

 The slab chemistry plays an important role in the evolution of arc magmas and the mantle as a whole.
-Age of the slab is a crucial factor that controls its chemistry older slabs carries lots of fluids and sediments and subducts to greater depths affecting the depth and degree of partial melting in the mantle wedge.
+Age of the slab is a crucial factor that controls its chemistry.
+Older slabs carry lots of fluids and sediments and subducts to greater depths affecting the depth and degree of partial melting in the mantle wedge.
 Initially, when a cold subducting slab comes in contact with hot mantle wedge, dehydration takes place and fluids from slab migrate to the mantle.
 In second stage, sediments also move with fluids to mantle wedge and lastly when the slab reaches greater depths it melts.
-On the basis of fluid transport, Johnson et al. (1994) proposed that the arc magmas contain up to 6% water compared to MORB and hot spot tholeiites which contain 0.4 % and 1% of water respectively.
+On the basis of fluid transport, Johnson et al. (1994) proposed that the arc magmas contain up to 6% water, much higher compared to MORB and hot spot tholeiites, which contain 0.4 % and 1% of water respectively.

-Fig. 1.8 Primitive mantle normalized trace elements patterns for arc lavas
+Fig. 1.8 Primitive mantle normalized trace element patterns for arc lavas

-As stated earlier, the lithospheric slab is the central for modification for the chemical changes in the mantle.
-But still the chemical characterization of slab materials (sediments and rocks) is not fully understood.
-Interestingly the mud volcanoes that occur in forearc area appear to serve as a window to the subducting slab, because it carries high pressurized fluids and solid materials from the subducting slab at depth.
-Therefore chemical characterization of these material emitted by these unique vents can help answer some of questions pertaining to the chemistry of the slab.
+As stated earlier, the lithospheric slab is central to the modifications in the mantle chemistry.
+In spite of their importance, the chemical characterization of slab materials (sediments and rocks) remains mostly speculative.
+Interestingly, the mud volcanoes that occur in forearc area appear to serve as a window to the subducting slab, at the slab-wedge interface.
+Therefore, chemical characterization of materials emitted through these unique vents can help to answer some of questions pertaining to the chemistry of the slab.